I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtcheckexclusiveownership.md

 <p><b>D3DKMTCheckExclusiveOwnership</b> returns a Boolean value that indicates <b>TRUE</b> if any kernel device object in the operating system has an exclusive level of ownership of any video present sources and <b>FALSE</b> otherwise. </p>

 ## -remarks
-<p>For a description of ownership levels of video present sources, see the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547201">D3DKMTSetVidPnSourceOwner</a> function and the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548317">D3DKMT_SETVIDPNSOURCEOWNER</a> structure.
-An exclusive level of ownership is represented by the D3DKMT_VIDPNSOURCEOWNER_EXCLUSIVE or D3DKMT_VIDPNSOURCEOWNER_EXCLUSIVEGDI owner type, which can be specified in one of the elements in the array that the <b>pType</b> member of D3DKMT_SETVIDPNSOURCEOWNER specifies.</p>

-<p>For a description of ownership levels of video present sources, see the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547201">D3DKMTSetVidPnSourceOwner</a> function and the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548317">D3DKMT_SETVIDPNSOURCEOWNER</a> structure.
+<p>For a description of ownership levels of video present sources, see the <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtsetvidpnsourceowner.md">D3DKMTSetVidPnSourceOwner</a> function and the <a href="..\d3dkmthk\ns-d3dkmthk--d3dkmt-setvidpnsourceowner.md">D3DKMT_SETVIDPNSOURCEOWNER</a> structure.
 An exclusive level of ownership is represented by the D3DKMT_VIDPNSOURCEOWNER_EXCLUSIVE or D3DKMT_VIDPNSOURCEOWNER_EXCLUSIVEGDI owner type, which can be specified in one of the elements in the array that the <b>pType</b> member of D3DKMT_SETVIDPNSOURCEOWNER specifies.</p>

 ## -requirements
 <table>